-- (c) enter the area to do all or any of the following- - (i) move, remove or maintain equipment, machinery or plant; - (ii) carry out improvement restoration for the mining tenement; - (iii) carry out care and maintenance of disturbed areas; - (iv) carry out low impact track construction or maintenance; - (v) put in place or maintain low impact infrastructure for a purpose mentioned in subparagraphs (i) to (iv). - (2) However, if the mining tenement is a prospecting permit or exploration permit, activity mentioned an subsection (1)(c)(iv) or (v) may be carried out only if it is rehabilitation reasonably necessary because of environmental carried under management out subsection (1)(a). - (3) The holder's rights and obligations under the rest of this Act continue to apply for an entry and the carrying out of an activity authorised under subsection (1). - (4) Without limiting subsection (3), a requirement under the rest of this Act that, other than for this part, would apply for an entry of a type authorised under subsection (1) applies for an entry authorised under subsection (1).
+- (2) However, if the mining tenement is a prospecting permit or exploration permit, an activity mentioned in subsection (1)(c)(iv) or (v) may be carried out only if it is reasonably because of rehabilitation necessary or environmental carried management out under subsection (1)(a). - (3) The holder's rights and obligations under the rest of this Act continue to apply for an entry and the carrying out of an activity authorised under subsection (1). - (4) Without limiting subsection (3), a requirement under the rest of this Act that, other than for this part, would apply for an entry of a type authorised under subsection (1) applies for an entry authorised under subsection (1). - (5) In this section-